react-native-community/rn-diff-purge/README.md

 # RN diff

-This repository exposes an untouched React Native app generated with the CLI `react-native init RnDiffApp` and upgraded by the CLI `react-native upgrade` after each version of React Native.
+This repository exposes an untouched React Native app generated with the CLI `react-native init RnDiffApp` and upgraded with the CLI `react-native upgrade` after each version of React Native.

 A dedicated branch per version makes changes very easy